 From 1946 onwards, annual TACs were set, based primarily on the performance of the fishery in the preceding season.
 Until the mid-1960's, catches were directly controlled by these limits.
 In the 1967 season, catch rates began to decline and catch limits could not be filled.
 Decreases in the TAC (to between 4 000 and 6 000 tons) restored some balance over the period 1970 - 1989.
 The tail-mass production limit was replaced by a whole lobster (landed mass) limit, and Area/Zone allocations were introduced in the early 1980's (a TAC for each Zone/Area).
 Other management measures enforced from the early stages of the fishery were size limits, closed season and the prohibition of catches of berried or soft-shelled lobsters.
-The 1990 season again saw the catch rates drop (a feature linked in part to a drop in the somatic growth rate which led to a reduction in the minimum size from 89 mm to 75 mm carapace length).
-In the ensuing years, the commercial TAC was gradually reduced, reaching 1 600 tons in the 19951 season.
-Since then, there was first a slow recovery, with the commercial TAC reaching 3 206 tons for the 2003 season, and thereafter a broadly steady downward trend to 1924 tons for the 2016 and 2017 seasons.
-The TAC for both the 2018 and 2019 seasons was set at 1084 MT.
+The 1990 season again saw the catch rates drop (a feature linked in part to a drop in the somatic growth rate which led to a reduction in the minimum size from 89 mm to 75 mm carapace length) and, in the ensuing years, the commercial TAC was gradually reduced, reaching 1 600 tons in the 1995/96 season.
+Since then, there was first a slow recovery, with the commercial TAC reaching 3 206 tons for the 2003 season, and thereafter a broadly steady downward trend to 1924 tons for the 2016 season.

-Prior to the introduction of lobster traps in the 1960's, the commercial fishery depended almost exclusively on hand-hauled hoopnets, which are light and easy to deploy from small boats in shallow waters.
+Prior to the introduction of lobster traps in the 1960's, the commercial fishery depended almost exclusively on hand-hauled, hoopnets, which are light and easy to deploy from small boats in shallow waters.
 Hoopnets are seldom used at depths exceeding 30m.
 Hoopnet dinghies may either operate independently from the shore (harbour) by means of an outboard motor or rowing or be transported to the fishing grounds by means of a motorized mother vessel (deckboat).
 Currently the inshore commercial sector may only use hoopnets and may not move between Areas.